A selection of books about pain management

 Specialist services can also provide more support with chronic pain.
 They use something called a 'graduated rehabilitation approach' which focuses on 3 areas:

 Physical and occupational therapy

 To decrease the pain sensitivity (including at the painful area, within the spinal cord and in the brain), increase fitness and strength (inactivity is the enemy), and help your child or young person return to normal activities such as school and hobbies.

 To help your child or young person cope with the stress of experiencing persistent pain, teach pain management techniques, improve sleep, reduce stress and return to a balanced lifestyle.
 This may include the recommendation of relaxation aids/apps such as those listed below.

 To help reduce pain (often by reducing pain sensitivity), improve sleep and sometimes to improve low mood.
 Medication, by itself, is not often the whole answer.
 Overall, medication aims to support participation in physical and psychological therapy.

 Treatment usually takes place in the community.
-This means your child goes to appointments where a rehabilitation plan is developed that you and your young person/tamariki can follow at home and at school.
+This means your child goes to appointments where they will receive a rehabilitation plan that your family can follow at home and school.

-Most children will recover with this approach but occasionally, if progress cannot be made, then your child may need to go back to hospital.
+Most children will recover with this approach, but occasionally, if your child does not make progress they may need to go back to hospital.
 A residential rehabilitation centre may be necessary for more intensive assessment and pain management.